 How the watering system works

-CHLORINATION - Is chlorine bad for your garden?
-If your water originates from a public sanitation system, it is likely to have chlorine in it.
+CHLORINATION: Is chlorine bad for your garden?
+If your water originates from a public sanitation system, it likely has chlorine in it.
 Chlorine is very effective at eliminating harmful pathogens.
-But there is concern among many gardeners that it could impair plants or at least the beneficial microbes that live in our soils.
-Letting water sit for a day or two in an open container will allow chlorine to vent as a gas.
-This passive method won't work though if your water contains chloramines (chlorine/ammonia compounds).
-These are more persistent and will remain in the water much longer.
-You would need an active removal system.
-Of course, capturing rain water (in rain barrels) is an excellent way to bypass this concern.
+But there's concern among gardeners that it could impair plants or at least the beneficial microbes that live in our soils.
+As a result many people wonder how to get chlorine out of water for plants.

-To keep salts in check, consider these factors:
+- To keep salts in check, consider these factors: